 When you sit down with our team, we can talk about the systems that you have and ways that we can tie them all to a central database.
 From there, we can make sure that all the systems are talking and creating as many scale benefits as possible for your organization.

 Have two systems that you would love to get integrated?
 We’re your team.
-We’ll sit down and talk with you about the project, then give you 15 free development hours so that you can see good progress on the job before you have to fully commit to it.
+We’re ready to sit down and talk with you about the project and discuss the details.